Particular/docs.particular.net/tutorials/nservicebus-101/lesson-1/tutorial.md

 snippet:EnableInstallers

-This setting instructs the NServiceBus endpoint to run its [installers](/nservicebus/operations/installers.md) on startup.
+This setting instructs the endpoint to run [installers](/nservicebus/operations/installers.md) on startup.
 Installers are used to set up anything the endpoint requires to run.
 The most common example is creating necessary queues, such as the endpoint's input queue where it will receive messages.

 ### Starting up